 I have envisioned the site and the cancer survivors contained therein to serve as an inspiration to current and future cancer patients and to debunk the thinking that having cancer is always a death sentence.
 As of April 8, 2016, I have 113 cancer survivors in the registry.

 Just like the Cancer Crusaders Club, the Cancer Survivors Registry commemorates the bravery of cancer survivors while giving inspiration to current and future cancer patients, essentially the same goals as those of the National Cancer Survivors Day.

-Starting this year, on a personal level, I will use April 9 to commemorate the bravery of cancer survivors as well as those of the soldiers who fought in Bataan for the independence of the Philippines.
+Starting last year, on a personal level, I have used April 9 to commemorate the bravery of cancer survivors as well as those of the soldiers who fought in Bataan for the independence of the Philippines.

-Thus, starting 2014, I have 3 activities to commemorate the bravery of cancer survivors: April 9 (through online media at the very least starting today); first Sunday of December (through the MDH Cancer Crusaders Club Annual Christmas Get-Together); and my Cancer Survivors Registry (through tracking, updating, and online publishing).
+Thus, starting 2014, I have 3 activities to commemorate the bravery of cancer survivors: April 9 (through online media at the very least); first Sunday of December (through the MDH Cancer Crusaders Club Annual Christmas Get-Together); and my Cancer Survivors Registry (through tracking, updating, and online publishing).

 I may also create subgroups of Cancer Survivors Day, such as Breast Cancer Survivors Day and Thyroid Cancer Survivors Day.